 Micro-links, or even smaller nano-links, involve linking extensions to your hair lock by lock.

 It works by threading the natural hair through the micro-link and clamping them onto the locks of natural hair near the root.
-If secured properly they should not cause damage to the hair.
+If secured properly they should not cause damage to the hair and your hair can still continue to grow.

 Fusion Hair Extensions